 As part of a health care provider’s diagnostic process, medical imaging often plays an important role.
 Common exams for diagnosing neck pain include x-rays, Computed Tomography (CT) scans and/or Magnetic Resonance Imaging (MRI) studies.
 These tests, along with the radiologist’s report, assist in providing a better picture of what may be causing neck pain.

-Diagnostic Imaging Services performs these common exams, and much more, at all of our locations.
+Diagnostic Imaging Services (DIS) performs these common exams, and much more, at all of our locations.
 By choosing DIS, you choose an independent provider that allows you to save money on health care when your insurance and/or your deductible do not cover the entire fee.